RTippin/messenger/docs/Installation.md

 ### Providers avatar column

-- When provider avatar upload/removal is enabled, we use the default `string/nullable` : `picture` column on that provider models table.
+- When provider avatars are enabled, the default column used on each provider models table for the avatar is of type `string/nullable` named `picture`.
-  - You may overwrite the column name on your model using the below method, should your column be named differently.
+  - You may overwrite the column name on your provider model using the below method, should your column be named differently.

 ***Example:***